Ramesh-DarkAngel/Cobra-Game/README.md

 1. Download the "Cobra Game.zip" and extract them into your preferred location and folder (Eg: ~Desktop\Cobra Game).
 2. Just double click the Cobra Game.exe to play.

+Note: 1.
+You may need python to be installed into your system first.
-Note: If the game doesn't restart once you press "ENTER" key, press all the arrows keys (Up, DOWN, LEFT and RIGHT) one by one and press Enter again!
+      2. If the game doesn't restart once you press "ENTER" key, press all the arrows keys (Up, DOWN, LEFT and RIGHT) one by one and press Enter again!